A subtle new look to wedding flowers is blooming in churches and registry offices.

 “Sometimes”, she says, “people have an all-green foliage bouquet with no flowers at all.
 When you consider that the bride, bridesmaids, church or registry office, reception, men’s buttonholes, and sometimes even wedding car must all be decked out, it’s hardly surprising that people might want to skip the petals and stick to the roots.

 “The amount spent on flowers at an average wedding varies on what kind of a day it’s going to be.
 If the wedding is being held in a registry office, the flowers needed may come to just £75.
 For a marquee, the price can be as much as £800 — the range is very wide.”

 The lily look may strike some as a macabre choice for what is meant to be such a joyful day, once a popular choice for funeral flowers.
 Not so, says Debbie.
 “Lilies used to be used for this, but not so much now.
 As far as the traditional bouquet goes, a popular combination used to be roses, freesias, carnations and things like that.”

 Some customers still require this kind of look, but most often with a variation.
-Says the Debbie, "They'll maybe have the freesias and the roses, but with something different.
-A popular choice at the moment is what we call the Singapore Orchid."
+Debbie says, “They’ll maybe have the freesias and the roses, but with something different.
+A popular choice at the moment is what we call the Singapore Orchid.”

 The overall idea is to give the display a more flowing look, rather than the old-fashioned stiff-looking display.
 But if you want something entirely individual, then a chat with your local florist is the best option.
 They will discuss what colours you will be wearing, and what the setting is going to look like.
 They should be able to give you estimates, and can provide advice on what looks good with what.